 Please discuss concerns directly with your neighbors unless you feel that your safety could be threatened.
-If an agreeable solution cannot be found, please call your Residence Life staff or a residence life professional staff member.
+If an agreeable solution cannot be found, please call your Residence Life Staff.

 If a neighbor or Ottawa University staff member contacts you regarding noise, illegal activity, etc. and you are uncooperative and do not immediately cease or alter your activity so that it no longer disturbs others, Ottawa Police will be called and given your apartment number.
 As a result, you risk prosecution by Ottawa Police and disciplinary action from the University.